gitter-badger/alibabacloud-sdk-php/README.md

 [![Gitter](https://badges.gitter.im/alibabacloud/sdk-php.svg)](https://gitter.im/alibabacloud/sdk-php?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![codecov](https://codecov.io/gh/alibabacloud/sdk-php/branch/master/graph/badge.svg)](https://codecov.io/gh/alibabacloud/sdk-php)

-The **Alibaba Cloud SDK for PHP** makes it easy for developers to access [Alibaba Web Services][aliyun] in their PHP code, and build robust applications and software using services like Alibaba S3, Alibaba DynamoDB, Alibaba Glacier, etc. You can get started in minutes by [installing the SDK through Composer][docs-installation] or by downloading a single zip or phar file from our [latest release][latest-release].
+The **Alibaba Cloud SDK for PHP** makes it easy for developers to access [Alibaba Cloud] in their PHP code.
+You can get started in minutes by [installing the SDK through Composer][docs-installation] or by downloading a single zip or phar file from our [latest release][latest-release].

 ## Resources